AlitaBernachot/ol-cesium/index.md

 - Lazy or eager loading of Cesium
 - Limiting Cesium resource consumption (idle detection)

-For synchronization of maps in projections other than EPSG:4326 and EPSG:3857, see [#562](https://github.com/openlayers/ol-cesium/pull/562) branch.
+For synchronization of maps in projections other than EPSG:4326 and EPSG:3857 you need 2 datasets, see the customProj example.

 Integration in your application
 -------------------------------

-There are several ways to use OL-Cesium in your application.
+There are several ways to integrate OL-Cesium in your application.
+In all cases OpenLayers and Cesium are peer-dependencies of OL-Cesium, your application need to depend on a compatible version of OpenLayers and of Cesium.
+Note that Cesium is accessed through the global `window.Cesium` object.
+OpenLayers is accessed through ES6 imports.

 ### As an ES6 library (recommended method)
 ```bash